rosypatrick/colt/scraped_data/product_overview.md

 ## Description

-Colt pioneered natural ventilation in the 1930s, , . .

- . and .

-, . , .

-, . .

-Colt was founded by Jack O’Hea in 1931 and has been .

 Flap ventilator designed for automatic smoke exhaust & natural ventilation

 Combined AOV smoke ventilator and roof access hatch.